Skip to main content

 • “The sound effects and music are also generic and feel like they were rushed through out of boredom.”

-• “The background music of the menus can become a little dull after some time, and Sol's Q-skill screeching really gets annoying after hearing it 268 times in a match.”
+• “That being said, the background music of the menus can become a little dull after some time, and Sol's Q-skill screeching really gets annoying after hearing it 268 times in a match.”

 • character development